Emma Thompson: Views and activism

-She is politically liberal and a supporter of the Labour Party; she told the BBC Andrew Marr Show in 2010 that she had been a member of the party "all my life".
+She is politically liberal and a supporter of the Labour Party; she told the BBC's Andrew Marr Show in 2010 that she had been a member of the party "all my life".
 Thompson endorsed Jeremy Corbyn's campaign in both the 2015 and 2016 Labour Party leadership elections.
-She has also expressed support for the Women's Equality Party.
+She has also expressed support for the now-defunct Women's Equality Party.

 Thompson has been a campaigner since her youth.
-Since becoming a public figure she has regularly voiced her views and been involved in many issues, prompting criticism that she is overly outspoken.
+Since becoming a public figure, she has regularly voiced her views and been involved in many issues, prompting criticism that she is overly outspoken.
 She has justified her assertiveness by saying, "[W]hat I feel is that we all need to speak up and a woman who has got a louder voice needs to shout very loudly indeed."

 She is particularly active in human rights work.
 She is chair of the Helen Bamber Foundation for the Care of Victims of Torture, a patron of the Refugee Council, and has a therapy room in her office for traumatised refugees.
-Thompson is also an activist for Palestinians, having been a member of the British-based ENOUGH! coalition that seeks to end the "Israeli occupation of the Gaza Strip and West Bank".
-She is a patron of the Elton John AIDS Foundation, and in 2009 Time magazine named her a "European Hero" in recognition of "her work to highlight the plight of AIDS sufferers in Africa".
+In 2017, she marched in support of Nazanin Zaghari-Ratcliffe, an Iranian-British charity worker who was held captive in Iran.
+Thompson is a patron of the Elton John AIDS Foundation, and Time magazine named her a "European Hero" in 2009 in recognition of "her work to highlight the plight of AIDS sufferers in Africa".

-Thompson is also an active environmentalist.
-She is a supporter of Greenpeace, and in January 2009, as part of her campaign against climate change, she and three other members of the organisation bought land near the village of Sipson to deter the building of a third runway for Heathrow Airport.
-In August 2014, Thompson and her daughter, Gaia, went on a Greenpeace "Save the Arctic" expedition to raise awareness of the dangers of drilling for oil.
-She narrated The Real News Network's The Doubt Machine: Inside the Koch Brothers' War on Climate Science, a documentary short about Koch Industries and its efforts to discredit climate research.
-The film was released on 31 October 2016.
-In 2019, she supported the London Extinction Rebellion rally against climate change, although she received some criticism for having flown 5400 mi to attend it.
+She is an active environmentalist and a supporter of Greenpeace; in January 2009, as part of her campaign against climate change, she and three other members of the organisation bought land near the village of Sipson to deter the building of a third runway for Heathrow Airport.
+In August 2014, Thompson and her daughter Gaia went on a Greenpeace "Save the Arctic" expedition to raise awareness of the dangers of drilling for oil.
+She narrated The Real News Network's The Doubt Machine: Inside the Koch Brothers' War on Climate Science, a documentary short about Koch Industries and its efforts to discredit climate research, which was released on 31 October 2016.
+She supported the London Extinction Rebellion rally against climate change in 2019, although she received some criticism for having flown 5400 mi to attend it.
 She is also an ambassador for the Galapagos Conservation Trust.

-In 2010, Thompson criticised people who use "sloppy language."
-Speaking with the Radio Times she said, "I went to give a talk at my old school and the girls were all doing their 'likes' and 'innits?' and 'it ain'ts', which drives me insane.
-I told them 'Just don't do it.
-Because it makes you sound stupid and you're not stupid.
-There is the necessity to have two languages – one that you use with your mates and the other that you need in any official capacity."
+On 24 February 2024, Thompson supported Ukraine by appearing in a video with 29 other world stars to support Ukraine against Russia.